 Funding consortium :

-- National Museum of Natural History (MNHNL).
-Involved departments: Ecology; Zoology; Population and Evolution Biology.
+- 50% National Museum of Natural History (MNHNL).
+Involved departments: Ecology and Zoology.

 Host institution and administrative leader: Fondation faune-flore @ Centre de recherche scientifique, Musée national d’histoire naturelle.